US has assessed North Korea could be preparing to carry out first weapons test since Biden took office - KESQ

 The possibility of a test in the coming days has led Biden administration officials across several agencies to discuss how they would respond publicly if one happens, the officials said.

-The officials would not be specific about what the latest intelligence shows but a likely scenario, based on imagery and other intelligence, is there could be a missile or rocket engine test.
+The officials would not be specific about what the latest intelligence shows, but a likely scenario, based on imagery and other intelligence, is that there could be a missile or rocket engine test.
 The last known North Korean weapons test was conducted in March 2020.

 Over the last few days, US intelligence has been focused on vehicle activity at a site near Sanum-dong, outside Pyongyang, where ballistic missile and space launch vehicles are believed to have been built in the past.